AMReX-Astro/Microphysics/docs/dev/_sources/integrators.rst.txt

 all of them are ultimately implemented by the network itself, which can choose to disable the evolution of any of these equations by setting the RHS to zero.
-The integration software provides some helper routines that construct common RHS evaluations, like the RHS of the temperature equation given :math:`\dot{e}`, but these calls are always explicitly done by the individual networks rather than being handled by the integration backend.
+The integration software provides some helper routines that construct common RHS evaluations, like the routine that converts a temperature update to :math:`\dot{e}`, but these calls are always explicitly done by the individual networks rather than being handled by the integration backend.
 This allows you to write a new network that defines the RHS in whatever way you like.